prathamthukral/Laser-Entry-System---Embedded-System/README.md

 3. Raspberry pi will then get the files from the server and save it locally to its own SD card.
 4. Setup the circuitry.
 5. Run program.

+Features:
+- Ability to run indefinitely as soon as the raspberry pi is logged into
+- Ability to get configuration details from a .cfg file
+- Ability to log errors and statistics into separate log files
+- Utilizes a watchdog that catches an error and exits out of the program and the pi itself